Take a minute to log in or create your account today. You'll get everything you need to use your plan and save money on healthcare:

-LifeWise offers help to support to our members and their spouses/domestic partners, and dependents who are enrolled in a LifeWise plan and are diagnosed with a chronic condition such as asthma, coronary artery disease, heart failure, chronic obstructive
+LifeWise offers help to support to our members, their spouses/domestic partners, and dependents who are enrolled in a LifeWise plan and are diagnosed with a chronic condition such as asthma, coronary artery disease, heart failure, chronic obstructive pulmonary

 Participation is voluntary, and you can withdraw at any time.

-Eligible members who have enrolled with Landmark home-based care services can opt out of the service at any time by contacting their customer service representative at LifeWise or Landmark directly.
+Members who are enrolled in Landmark home-based care services can opt out of the service at any time by contacting their customer service representative at LifeWise or Landmark directly.